 A self-guided walking holiday along one of the most spectacular coastlines in Europe.
-The Amalfi Coast, or the Costiera Amalfitana, has some of the most magnificent scenery in Europe.
+Amalfi Coast walking holidays, or the Costiera Amalfitana, has some of the most magnificent scenery in Europe.

 A self-guided walking holiday along one of the most spectacular coastlines in Europe.
-The Amalfi Coast, or the Costiera Amalfitana, has for long been considered one of the great scenic places in Italy and in Europe.
+Amalfi Coast walking holidays, or the Costiera Amalfitana, has for long been considered one of the great scenic places in Italy and in Europe.
 To really enjoy it is no longer easily possible by car, as the traffic along the single coast road makes it all but impossible to find space or time to enjoy the view.
-But on foot you can enjoy this magnificent area in all its splendour.
-Eight nights with seven days walking will take you to Ravello, Amalfi, Positano, and you finish in lovely Sorrento overlooking the Bay of Naples, from where you can also take the boat to Capri for the day and do the walk we include, or visit Pompeii or Herculaneum.
+But with Amalfi Coast walking holidays on foot, you can enjoy this magnificent area in all its splendour.
+Seven nights with six days walking will take you to Ravello, Amalfi, Positano, and you finish in lovely Sorrento overlooking the Bay of Naples, from where you can also take the boat to Capri for the day and do the walk we include, or visit Pompeii or Herculaneum.

 £799.00 per person sharing – March, April (except for Easter), May, October, November.